rndmorris/Repertoire/README.txt

 * Netbeans 8.2 or greater

-* GlassFish Server 4.1.1 or greaters
+* GlassFish Server 4.1.1 or greater

 * MySQL Server 15.1 or greater